things-factory/operato-mms/README.md

-# operato-seller
+# operato-mms
+ Market Management Service
- Reimagining Selling in a new digital world
+ Reimagining Selling Product in a new digital world